Keffury1/PCG/README.md

 ### Authentication API here

-Authentication is done through the use of AppleID.
+Authentication is done through the use of AppleID & FaceID

 ### Payment API here